Geoff Bower, Gaspard Duchêne 8/20/2012

 observations on other nights than Tuesdays.
 We

 will discuss specific scheduling constraints at the start of each new

 be two field trips in the semester.
 Attendance

-both trips is required.
-In one of the trips (last week of
+required.
+In one of the trips (September 18), we will

 the Earth's radius.
 In the other trip, we will visit Leuschner